AuricFox/flask_template/README.md

 # Flask Template

-This is a template for starting web projects powered by flask.
+This is a Flask template used for starting web projects.
 It provides basic navigation for the main pages, sub pages, and a side bar for related topics.
+This template also utilizes SQLAlchemy for maintaining a relational database.

 ## Getting Started